krishanr/zoterorag/README.md

    'dateModified': '2025-08-12T23:29:26Z'}},]
 ```

-The above data item is the ColPali article from arXiv.
+The above data is from the ColPali article available on arXiv.
 It was downloaded from zotero using pyzotero
 to demo the RAG app.

-Run a RAG query by changing the ```query_text``` variable
+In the following code, run a RAG query by changing the ```query_text``` variable
 and running the corresponding cell.
 The output will be streamed
-in real time.
+in real time by the call to ```rag.generate```.

 ```python
 query_text = "How does ColPali compare with BM25?"